orbitalci/orbital/questions_and_notes.md

 ## little TODOs?:
+- add ability to specify if you want all branches built
 - fix `ocelot logs ` retrieval by build_id
 - assume that the git = whatever you last pushed up (run `git rev-parse` command)
 - add ability to query for logs by build id `ocelot logs --build-id 3`